ooworx/magento-subcategorieswidget/README.md

 ## Usage

-Edit any CMS page or Static block
+1) Edit any CMS page or Static block

-Add widget > OOWORX
+2) Add widget > OOWORX

-Configure widget :
+3) Configure widget :

-1. Select root category for exploring categories
+1. Select root category for exploring categories (3 levels from default store category)
 2. Choose 'max depth' on subcategories (min 1 - max 10)
 3. Add corresponding label(s) to your number of subcategories
+4. Validate and save

 ## Compatibility